Our Governing Body are proud to hold strategic responsibility for our school. The DfE define the Governors' Core Roles as:

 Katherine is pleased to be serving the school and the Church as a Foundation Governor.
 Both her children have enjoyed attending the school and she is privileged to be supporting the work of the school in this role.

 Anna Trevellick was elected to join the Governing Body as a Parent Governor in December 2017.
 Her term as a governor ends in 2021.

 Anna and her family live within the local community.
 Two out of three of Anna’s children have or are attending Horndean CE Junior school.
 Her eldest son went through HJS having had a very positive experience and now attends HTC.

 Anna is a qualified Registered Nurse and has worked on the renal unit at Queen Alexandra Hospital for 20 years.
 She is currently a nurse specialist in the field of living kidney donation.
 Excellent listening and communication skills with the public and the multidisciplinary team are essential as well as being approachable and having positive attitude.
 All of these skills she hopes to bring and utilise to the governor team.
 She also hopes to gain more skills as being part of the school governing body.

-Tom Upfield joined the Governing Body in February 2016 and his term as a governor ends in 2020.
-He is a staff governor and serves on the Pupil Outcomes Committee.
+Holly Lane joined the Governing Body in February 2020 and her term as a governor ends in 2024.
+She is a staff governor and serves on the Pupil Outcomes committee.

-He has been excited to become a governor, joining a team of people with different backgrounds and expertise, all wanting the best for the pupils at Horndean Church of England Junior School.
+She enjoys being a governor and working within a team of people with different backgrounds and expertise, all wanting the best for the pupils at Horndean Church of England Junior School.